gneu77/rx-signals/docs/rx-signals_start.md

 ### The EffectSignalsFactory <a name="effect-signals-factory"></a>

 Unfortunately, there's no way to tell Typescript that a function must be pure.
-With respect to immutability, you could at least wrap all data types `T` with `Readonly<T>`, though version 3.0 of _rx-signals_ got rid of this, because it makes solving type-errors harder, due to current limitations in how Typescript reports type-conflicts.
+With respect to immutability, you could at least wrap all data types `T` with `Readonly<T>`, though I advise against this, because it makes solving type-errors harder, due to current limitations in how Typescript reports type-conflicts.

 Nevertheless, it is of utmost importance, to treat all the major building blocks we encountered so far as immutable data or pure functions:
 * Immutable data: